KBOO Board Meetings

 I hope this offers enough information for you to make an informed decision.
 Thank you for taking the time to read this note.

-My name is Joyce Nance and I'm interested in becoming a KBOO board member because I think I can help.
-I think my background in various jobs, hobbies, and pursuits fits with KBOO.
+My name is Joyce Nance and I'm a KBOO board member because I believe I can help.
+My background in various jobs, hobbies, and passions fit with KBOO.
 I understand KBOO's humble beginnings and its continued path towards growth.
-I very much appreciate its big tent philosophy and the voice it provides for underrepresented persons and causes in the Portland community
+I believe in the power of communication and I appreciate KBOO's big tent philosophy and the voice it provides for underrepresented persons and causes in the Portland community

-I think my background can help KBOO in a variety of ways.
+My background helps KBOO in a variety of ways.
 First of all, I understand business pretty well.
-I have a B.S. degree in business/accounting from San Francisco State and I ran my own successful video production/post-production business for 13 years.
-As a business owner with many employees, I performed and/or supervised all financial, HR, sales, and tech functions.
+I have a bachelor's degree in business/accounting from San Francisco State and worked as a senior accountant for many years.
+I also ran my own video post-production business for over a decade where I had many employees and performed all of the company's financial, HR, sales, and tech functions for my company.

 In the face of rising fascism in the U.S. and around the world, my commitment to KBOO’s questioning and progressive perspectives has increased.
 But it is not a new outlook for me.